-We have taken steps and adopted procedures that contribute to ensuring modern slavery does not occur in our business or supply chains and we expect organisations whom we work with to adopt and enforce policies to comply with the legislation.
+We have taken steps and adopted procedures that contribute to ensuring modern slavery does not knowingly occur in our businesses or supply chains and we expect organisations whom we work with to adopt and enforce policies to comply with the relevant and applicable legislation.
 This working collaboration is fully integrated through our Corporate Operational Excellence methodology - the 5 Axes, along with our core business values - ethics, transparency, empowerment, professionalism and teamwork.
 This shared language forms the foundations and maintains the commitment and high levels of excellence which are expected when partnering with Valeo.

 Valeo Group has a number of group companies operating in the UK, including Valeo UK Ltd, Valeo Management Services UK Ltd, Valeo Service UK Ltd and Valeo Engine Cooling UK Ltd. (“Valeo UK").

 Related Procedures & Policies